-- (iii) In accordance with Articles 22A.04, 22B.03 and 22C.08, whichever is applicable, when the appropriate Vice-President or designate does not accept the recommendations of the Assessment Committee(s) concerning appointments, the Vice-President shall so inform the Chairperson(s) of the Committee(s) in writing together with reasons and any information which the Vice-President believes relevant, and request reconsideration of the recommendations by the Committee(s). - 25B.06 (i) Any Assessment Committee, Committee Chairperson, Dean or Vice President requiring clarification of any documentation shall invite the Employee in writing to provide such clarification in writing within ten (10) days.
-Where the Vice President responsible for the final decision requires clarification of any documentation by an Assessment - Committee, Committee Chairperson, Dean, or as applicable, the Vice-President (Academic) or Vice President (Saint John), such clarification shall be provided in writing with a copy to the Employee. - (ii) When an Assessment Committee and/or Committee Chairperson, Dean or Vice-President has arrived at a tentative recommendation respecting promotion, probation, tenure, sabbatical leave, study leave, leave of absence of six (6) months or more, which is unfavourable to the Employee concerned, the Chairperson, Dean or Convener of the Committee or Vice-President shall advise the Employee, in writing, and shall state the reasons for this tentative recommendation.
+(b) When an Assessment Committee and/or Committee Chair, Dean or the Vice-Presidents have arrived at a tentative recommendation respecting promotion, probation, tenure, which is unfavourable to the Employee concerned, the Chair, Dean or Convener of the Committee or Vice-Presidents shall advise the Employee, in writing, and shall state the reasons for this tentative recommendation.
 The Employee shall be invited to submit further documentary evidence if he/she wishes within ten (10) days from the date of the invitation.
-Any such submission shall be considered by the Assessment Committee and/or Committee Chairperson, or Vice-President before reaching a final recommendation.
+Any such submission shall be considered by the Assessment Committee and/or Committee Chair, or Vice-Presidents before reaching a final recommendation.
+The same process shall be used for a tie vote.

+When an Assessment Committee and/or Committee Chair, Dean or the Vice President have arrived at a tentative recommendation respecting sabbatical leave, leave of absence of six (6) months or more, which is unfavourable to the Employee concerned, the Chair, Dean or Convener of the Committee or Vice-President shall advise the Employee, in writing, and shall state the reasons for this tentative recommendation.
+The Employee shall be invited to submit further documentary evidence if he/she wishes within ten (10) days from the date of the invitation.
+Any such submissions shall be considered by the Assessment Committee and/or Committee Chair, or Vice-President before reaching a final recommendation.
 The same process shall be used for a tie vote.